-A standing conference within the Social Sciences Section of the School of Spiritual Science (see below), the Economics Conference of the Goetheanum endeavours to understand business, finance and economics on the basis of Rudolf Steiner's economics course and other writings (see Literature).
-Its aim is to make seminal yet concrete contributions to fundamental problems of our time in such fields as monetary policy, price theory and entrepreneurial endeavour.
-Its meetings, which take place in many parts of the world, and include an annual worldwide gathering, are conducted in English and in the languages of those who take part.
+A standing conference within the Social Sciences Section of the School of Spiritual Science (see below), the Economics Conference of the Goetheanum is a worldwide research community that seeks to understand business, finance and economics on the basis of Rudolf Steiner's economics course and related writings (see Publications).
+Its aim is to make seminal yet concrete contributions to fundamental problems of our time in such fields as price theory price theory, monetary policy and entrepreneurial endeavour.
+Its meetings, which take place in many parts of the world, and include an annual worldwide gathering, are conducted principally in English but also in the languages of those who take part.

 Inaugurated in 1923 by Rudolf Steiner, the aim of the School of Spiritual Science is to consider human affairs in the light of spiritual science, meaning the scientific method applied to physically invisible phenomena such as, in the case of economics, values and prices.

-The School is ‘housed’ in the General Anthroposophical Society, which has its world centre near Basel, Switzerland and national groups in many countries around the world.
+The School is ‘housed’ in the Anthroposophical Society, comprising a world centre near Basel, Switzerland and national groups in many countries around the world.

 The Economics Conference of the Goetheanum is part of the Social Sciences Section, which encompasses a broad range of social scientific disciplines and activities.

-Anyone wishing to become a member of the Economics Conference should send an email to economics[AT]goetheanum.org
+Anyone wishing to become a member of the Economics Conference should send an email to economics[at]Goetheanum.ch

 (1) confirming his or her membership of the School of Spiritual Science,